B. Administrative enforcement records (e.g., worker safety and health inspections, or accident investigations)

 - § 66-7-213: Accident reports made to the state highway and transportation department are confidential, unless a specified exception states otherwise.

 Rules governing active investigations vary by statute.
-For example, health facility complaints may not be publicly disclosed until after an investigation is complete.
+For example, health facility complaints may not be publicly disclosed if upon investigation the complaint is unsubstantiated.
 NMSA 1978 § 24-1-5.

 Closed investigations also vary by statute.
 Simply because an investigation is closed does not mean that information therefrom is available for inspections.
-If the material reveals “confidential sources, information or individuals accused but not charged with a crime,” it will remain confidential despite the investigation being closed.
-See NMSA 1978 § 14-2-1(A)(4).
+If the material reveals “confidential sources, methods, or information,” it will remain confidential despite the investigation being closed.
+See NMSA 1978 § 14-2-1(D)(1) (2019).

 - Rules for active investigations.